-Certain new accounting standards and interpretations have been published that are not mandatory for March 31, 2022 reporting period and have not been early adopted by the Company.
+Certain new accounting standards and interpretations have been published that are not mandatory for March 31, 2023 reporting period and have not been early adopted by the Company.

-IAS / IFRS Effective Date (Annual reporting period commencing from) Brief Description Amendments to IFRS 3 January 1, 2022 Reference to the Conceptual Framework Amendments to IAS 16 January 1, 2022 Property, Plant and Equipment: Proceeds before Intended Use Amendments to IAS 37 January 1, 2022 Onerous Contracts - Cost of Fulfilling a Contract IFRS 17 January 1, 2023 Insurance Contracts Amendments to IAS 1 January 1, 2023 Classification of Liabilities as current or Non-current Amendments to IAS 1 January 1, 2023 Disclosure of Accounting Policies Amendments to IAS 8 January 1, 2023 Definition of Accounting Estimates Amendments to IAS 12 January 1, 2023 Deferred tax related to assets and liabilities arising from single transaction.
-Amendments to IFRS 10 and IAS 28 To Be Decided Sale or Contribution of Assets between an Investors and its Associate or Joint Venture
+IAS / IFRS Effective Date (Annual

+and delication of the control of the reporting period commencing Brief Description

+from)

+IFRS 17 January 1, 2023 Insurance Contracts

+Amendments to IAS 1 January 1, 2023 Classification of Liabilities as

+8 current or Non-current

+Amendments to IAS 1 January 1, 2023 Disclosure of Accounting

+Policies

+Amendments to IAS 8 January 1, 2023 Definition of Accounting

+2 Estimates

+Amendments to IAS 12 January 1, 2023 Deferred tax related to assets

+IX and liabilities arising from single

+transaction.

+Amendments to IFRS 10 and IAS 28 To Be Decided .
+Sale or contribution of Assets

+between on Investors and its

+Associate or Joint Venture

-The Company has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.
+5.3 The Company has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.